by Evan Spring

 The Cairn is featured in the next postcard, mailed in 1908.

-The next card shows the Eagle’s Nest and the Cairn from Little Gallilee pond to the east.
+The next two cards show the Eagle’s Nest, the Cairn, and “Hodges Bungalow” from Little Gallilee pond to the east.
 Today the slope is completely reforested.

 Here are two more postcards of Little Gallilee and the boathouse, viewed from the dam.